greenelab/ccc-manuscript/manuscript.md

     <br>
   <small>
      Center for Health AI, University of Colorado School of Medicine, Aurora, CO 80045, USA; Department of Biomedical Informatics, University of Colorado School of Medicine, Aurora, CO 80045, USA
-     · Funded by The Gordon and Betty Moore Foundation (GBMF 4552); The National Human Genome Research Institute (R01 HG010067); The National Cancer Institute (R01 CA237170)
+     · Funded by The Gordon and Betty Moore Foundation (GBMF 4552); The National Human Genome Research Institute (R01 HG010067); The National Cancer Institute (R01 CA237170); The Eunice Kennedy Shriver National Institute of Child Health and Human Development (R01 HD109765)
   </small>